Wednesday, January 31, 2007

 When I drove into the park, guess who greeted me from above?
 At least 80 geese in a V formation floating in the grey, wispy sky.
-I parked the car and finished listening to Patty Griffin's song about making pies (have you heard that one?) while I watched the geese until the last one vanished in the wisps.
-Then I sipped my Burger King coffee (you do know that Burger King makes the best coffee for the cheapest price, don't you?) and dreamed a little before I read my book and nibbled my breakfast.
+I parked the car and finished listening to Patty Griffin's song about making pies (have you heard that one?) while I watched the geese until the last one vanished.
+I sipped my Burger King coffee and dreamed a bit before reading my book, nibbling my breakfast.

-But so very long ago He had Paul write.."For we walk by faith, not by sight..."
+But so very long ago He had Apostle Paul write.."For we walk by faith, not by sight."
 You'd think I could remember that and never forget.

-Maybe that's why I take those drives down to the river (or take so many walks), even on cloudy, cold days.
-To remember ... to recall what gets so easily forgotten in busyness or hard times or even good times (sadly), too.
+Maybe that's why I take those drives down to the river even on cloudy, cold days.
+To recall what gets so easily forgotten in busyness.
 To pull myself up, with His help, from any ditches or even smaller (boring) ruts I've toddled into.

 And to sing along with Barlow Girl the words to their Never Alone :